Thank you for attending We Dig Ohio 2018 on Saturday, March 24, 2018!

 Download a list of hub gardens.

 Made possible by a partnership with The Scotts Miracle-Gro Company and The Columbus Foundation, this grant program provides funding and free courses to provide the skills and resources needed to successfully implement and sustain a community garden.
-For more information about grant opportunities and application deadlines, call The Columbus Foundation at 614.251.4000.
+For more information about grant opportunities and application deadlines, click the link below.